erikanfox/YouTube-8m-Classification/README.md

 ### Data:
   To get data, follow the instruction at [Youtube8M](https://research.google.com/youtube8m/download.html).
 Installation of `curl` is required.

   Create seprate folders for train, validation and test data, and download the  tfrecords.
 To download 1/100-th of the training data from the US use:<br>
   `curl data.yt8m.org/download.py | shard=1,100 partition=2/frame/train mirror=us python`.

   To download 1/100-th of the validation data use:<br>
   `curl data.yt8m.org/download.py | partition=2/frame/validate mirror=us python`.

+  For test data: the original  [Youtube8M](https://research.google.com/youtube8m/download.html) test data is unlabeled.
+We used a few tfrecords from the downloaded validation data, and deleted those from the validation folder.

 ### Dependencies:
   see `requirements.txt`